Section Three: Student Services, Health, and Safety

 The University recognizes its responsibility to exercise reasonable care in protecting students, faculty, staff, administrators, and visitors from health dangers while on the campus.
 In April 2004, a bill was passed by the State of Iowa relating to distribution and collection of data regarding Meningococcal Disease vaccination.
 Colleges and universities are now mandated to inform all students who are enrolled in an institution of higher education that has an on-campus dormitory or residence hall of the Meningococcal Disease vaccination, the annual Anonymous Data Collection for the Iowa Department of Public Health, and the location where students can find out more information about Meningococcal Disease (American College Health Association website, www.acha.org).
 Questions should be directed to a health care provider.

 The Centers for Disease Control and Prevention and the United States Public Health Service report procedures and recommendations for dealing with communicable diseases.
 The University uses such guidelines in determining reasonable care on a case-by-case basis.
-Students who know or suspect they may have a communicable disease should contact the Director of Student Affairs so that reasonable care and protection can be assured to them and to others.
+Students who know or suspect they may have a communicable disease should contact the Associate Director of Student Affairs so that reasonable care and protection can be assured to them and to others.

 Resident and on-campus commuter students taking medication routinely administered by injection, such as insulin, must contact the Office of Student Affairs for access to and proper disposal and replacement of a sharp disposal container for used needles and syringes.
 This container is a requirement of the Occupational Safety and Health Administration (OSHA).
 Needles and syringes must never be disposed of in regular waste receptacles.
 Needles and syringes must only be disposed of in proper disposal containers.